pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/azure/_index.md

 The native Azure provider SDKs are open source and available in the [pulumi/pulumi-azure-native](https://github.com/pulumi/pulumi-azure-native) repo.

-## Version Guide
+## Versioning

 The native Azure provider SDKs provide access to all API versions of each Azure resource.
-This way, you can access the entire Azure API surface, and you can pin to the version you prefer.
+This way, you can access the entire Azure API surface and pin to the version you prefer.

 The [Version Guide]({{< relref "./version-guide" >}}) describes the versioning in detail, including both module-per-version and top-level-resources approaches.